thororen1234/Java-Switcher/Windows/README.md

 Add the following entries:
 ```
 %JAVA_HOME%\bin
+C:\Program Files\Java\scripts
 ```

 Click `OK`.

+# Scripts
+Unzip the `Windows.zip` file and copy the scripts folder to `C:\Program Files\Java\`.

+Now restart your command prompt or powershell if it was open and your done.

 # JAVA_HOME Variable
 Check to see if you have a JAVA_HOME system variable, if you don't follow the steps below: